 c.
 Unlike in figure series where you have to guess the next item in the sequence, all figures are already provided in figure grouping.

 This time, your task is to know what makes the figures in a set similar and pick the odd one out as the answer.

 To avoid wasting valuable time when answering figure grouping questions, focus on one detail at a time and see how it changes throughout the sequence.

 Another technique is to avoid comparing all the figures in the group at the same time.
 Instead, try to compare two figures at a time (i.e., A to B, A to C, and so forth) and choose the one that doesn’t share similarities with the rest.

 d.
-The number-letter series is like figure series except for this time you will be dealing with numbers, letters, or both.
+The number-letter series is like figure series, except this time, you will be dealing with numbers, letters, or both.

 In number series, the challenge is to identify a pattern or principle and guess the next number in the sequence based on it.
 Some of the easier questions require the use of basic mathematical operations such as addition, subtraction, division, and multiplication.